An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Results and Discussion

-Finally, we investigate the critical screening parameter, $\lambda_{\text{crit}}$, at which the ground state energy vanishes.
-Setting $V_0 = 1$, we identify the critical value at approximately $\lambda_{\text{crit}} \approx 1.190613$, where the energy is close to $0$.
-In the Left Panel of Figure \ref{fig: 8}, we plot the ground state energy $E_{gs}$ and the optimal scaling parameter $\beta$, specifically $\beta^2$, as functions of $\lambda$.
-It is evident that $E_{gs}$ and $\beta^2$ exhibit a similar decaying trend.
-This suggests that the optimal $\beta$ can serve as a reliable proxy for monitoring the energy evolution near the continuum threshold, potentially avoiding condition number issues associated with resolving eigenvalues near zero.
-The Right Panel of Figure \ref{fig: 8} displays the wavefunctions for various $\lambda$, as $\lambda$ increases towards the critical value from both left and right, the wavefunction decay slows significantly, becoming more diffuse and uniform as the binding energy decreases.
+Finally, we investigate the critical screening parameter, $\lambda_{\text{crit}}$, at which the ground state energy vanishes into the continuum.
+Setting $V_0 = 1$, we identify the critical value at approximately $\lambda_{\text{crit}} \approx 1.190613$.
+In the Left Panel of Figure \ref{fig: 8}, we plot the ground state energy $E_{gs}$ and the optimal scaling parameter $\beta$ (specifically $\beta^2$) as functions of $\lambda$.
+It is mathematically evident that $E_{gs}$ and $\beta^2$ exhibit a highly synchronized decaying trend.
+This strong correlation is rooted in the physical asymptotics of the wavefunction: the scaling parameter $\beta$ actively tracks the characteristic decay length of the system, which is intrinsically governed by $\sqrt{c^2 - (E/c)^2}$ for the dominant far-field tail.
+This implies that the optimized $\beta$ can serve as a reliable intrinsic proxy for monitoring the effective spatial extent of the wavefunction near the continuum threshold.
+The Right Panel of Figure \ref{fig: 8} corroborates this physics: as $\lambda$ increases towards the critical ionization threshold, the binding energy diminishes, and the corresponding wavefunctions become dramatically more diffuse and spatially extended, reflecting the loss of electrostatic confinement.